The meaning of unusual colors, in roses.

 The pairing of colors and flowers in both nature and art has influenced the reading of floral imagery throughout history.
 For example, the Ancient Egyptians often painted artistic renderings of the blue and the white lotus.

-However, the blue lotus was used as a symbol of rebirth whereas the while lotus represented innocence and modesty.
+However, the blue lotus was used as a symbol of rebirth whereas the white lotus represented innocence and modesty.

 Incorporating yellow flowers into a photograph stimulates an energetic reading and sympathy is conveyed with white floral blooms.